pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 You will want to test the specific functionality of the Svija Tools panel, but I will also include instructions for modifying an actual web site, ashley.svija.site

 ------------------------------

-TESTING SPECIFIC FUNCTIONALITY OF THE PANEL
+### 1. THE FOLDER HIERARCHY

 Svija Tools expects a specific folder hierarchy to be present.
-The necessary part is that there is a folder called sync, contining

 Create the following folder hiearchy:
 ```
 sync/
-     ├ Blank Page.ait
+  ├ empty_illustrator_file.ai
   └ Links/
     └any_image.jpg
   └ Svija/
-            └ SVG Files
+    └ SVG Files/
 ```
+Lines ending in "/" represent folders.
+- put a new empty illustrator file in the "sync/" folder
-You can use any reasonably-sized JPG image in the Links folder, and name it whatever you like.
+- put any JPG image (100-500kb) in the "Links" folder
+- the SVG output will be saved in "SVG Files/" inside the "Svija" folder

 ------------------------------
 #### Let's Get Started

 Open the template file Blank Page.ait